 Varina Howell Davis died in New York City on October 16, 1906, at the age of 80.
 A company of artillery from Governor's Island escorted her funeral procession through the streets of the city, and the New York Camp of the United Confederate Veterans joined the procession.

 On October 19, 1906, in Richmond, thousands lined the streets that led to Saint Paul's Church.
 The First Lady of the Confederacy was laid to rest beside her husband at Hollywood Cemetery in Richmond.

 Image: Davis Grave Monuments

 In October 1978, Congress and President Jimmy Carter posthumously restored Jefferson Davis' American citizenship.

 On August 29, 2005, Beauvoir, which housed the Jefferson Davis Library, was nearly destroyed when it took the full brunt of wind and water damage from Hurricane Katrina.
-The home has been restored and reopened on Jun 3, 2008.
+The home was restored and reopened on June 3, 2008.

 Wikipedia: Varina Davis

 Wikipedia: Jefferson Davis